Placements during your social work degree

 During your placement, you’ll learn how to approach a broad range of issues faced by those you will end up supporting.
 You will also learn how to build peer networks and professional relationships.

-Where will my placements be?
+Where will my social work placements be?

 These can be in a statutory, voluntary or independent setting.
 Most often they are within local authorities.
 But they can also be in care homes, palliative care services, or voluntary organisations working with victims of abuse or substance misusers.

-Can I choose my placement?
+Can I choose my social work placement?

 The first placement is usually arranged by the local authority identified as your host.
 You do get to express an interest in where you wish to be placed and this is taken on board.
 Your next placements are made following discussions with you and what your learning requirements are.
 Your final placement is usually within a team where you hope to find employment upon graduating.